 That concludes Deaf awareness week from us here at terptree and what a week it has been!

-We hope you have enjoyed our posts over this week and we hope will continue to join us in our work changing the world for deaf people.
+We hope you have enjoyed our posts over this week.
+We hope will continue to join us in our work changing the world for deaf people.
 This is only the start of what we can accomplish together for the whole deaf community.

 We leave you with some wise words from Marlee…..